laszlocph/website/I-get-it-Laszlo-but-how-do-I-get-started.md

 layout: default
 ---

-## I get it Laszlo, but how should I get started?
+## I get it Laszlo, but how do I get started?

-I got some nice feedback after the [three part Docker article series]() and had the chance to have a few deeper chats with managers from companies big and small.
+I got some nice feedback after the [three part Docker article series](Simple-Jenkins-and-Docker-workflow) and had the chance to have a few deeper chats with managers from companies big and small.

 They all had their unique situation and while they fight their own daemons day to day,